Episode 06: The Wedding Cake

-Nowadays, wedding cakes are most commonly made with white icing and three tiers has become the norm.
-The three tiers were meant to signify the past, present and future.
-The bottom tier was meant to be served at the reception, the middle tier for distributing after the wedding, and the top tier saved for the couple to eat on their first wedding anniversary.
+Nowadays, wedding cakes are most commonly made with white icing and three tiers have become the norm.
+The three tiers were meant to signify the past, present, and future.
+The bottom tier was meant to be served at the reception, the middle tier for distribution after the wedding, and the top tier was saved for the couple to eat on their first wedding anniversary.

-White icing became the norm, as icing is made from sugar which is naturally white.
+White icing became the norm, as icing is made from naturally white sugar.
 The more refined the sugar, the brighter white it would be, and also, more expensive.
-So over the time, it became even more important for couples to have the whitest of white cakes to symbolize opulence and luxury.
+So over time, it became even more important for couples to have the whitest of white cakes to symbolize opulence and luxury.